moisesjurad0/k8s-minikube-n-kubectl/README4.Namespaces.md

         1. each team has own isolated environment
         1. you can also limit the resources (CPU, RAM, Storage) in each team namespace
             - you can define resource quotas per namespace

+## Characteristics of Namespaces

+1. You can't access most resources from another namespace
+    - example
+        1.